Temporary relief from directors’ duty to prevent insolvent trading due to Covid-19

 In that case, what is the effect of this safe harbour provision?

 The Covid-19 safe harbour provision provides increased protection from personal liability to directors during the relevant period as the requirements are easier to meet than the pre-existing safe harbour defence.

 It is hoped this safe harbour provision, among other measures, could help companies survive the economic hit of the coronavirus.

 The safe harbour provision applies as of 25 March 2020 for a period of 6 months or longer if provided for in the regulations.
 At the time of writing, this measure has been extended until 31 December 2020.

 To rely on the safe harbour provision, the debt must be incurred:

 - In the ordinary course of the company’s business; and

 - During the 6-month period or longer dependent on the regulations; and

-- Before the appointment of an administrator or liquidator is appointed during the safe harbour period
+- Before the appointment of an administrator or liquidator during the safe harbour period

 Other duties still apply